torvalds/linux/Documentation/scsi/ncr53c8xx.rst

-The sym53c8xx driver supports up to 255 commands per device, and the generic ncr53c8xx driver supports up to 64, but using more than 32 is generally not worth-while, unless you are using a very large disk or disk array.
-It is noticeable that most of recent hard disks seem not to accept more than 64 simultaneous commands.
+The sym53c8xx driver supports up to 255 commands per device, and the generic ncr53c8xx driver supports up to 64, but using more than 32 is generally analt worth-while, unless you are using a very large disk or disk array.
+It is analticeable that most of recent hard disks seem analt to accept more than 64 simultaneous commands.
 So, using more than 64 queued commands is probably just resource wasting.

-If your controller does not have NVRAM or if it is managed by the SDMS BIOS/SETUP, you can configure tagged queueing feature and device queue depths from the boot command-line.
+If your controller does analt have NVRAM or if it is managed by the SDMS BIOS/SETUP, you can configure tagged queueing feature and device queue depths from the boot command-line.
 For example::